pinecone-io/VSB/README.md

 ### Synthetic Workloads

 Sometimes the workload you want to model doesn't exist in any provided dataset, or you want to test a specific aspect of a database's performance.
-In these cases, you can use a _synthetic_ workload to generate custom workloads with specific characteristics.
+In these cases, you can use the `synthetic`, `synthetic-runbook`, and `synthetic-proportional` workloads to generate custom workloads with specific characteristics.

-There are three modes of synthetic workloads, however the most common is the `synthetic-proportional` workload:

-* `synthetic-proportional` workloads populate the database with an initial set of records, then run a series of assorted request operations (inserts, queries, deletes, updates) in proportion to the given ratios.

-* `synthetic` workloads generate a fixed number of records and queries with the given distribution, then runs population and query phases in sequence.

-* `synthetic-runbook` workloads generate a fixed number of records and queries, and splits them into a series of multiple 'populate -> run' steps.
-This is useful for testing how a database performs when data is loaded incrementally.

 Some important parameters for synthetic workloads include:

 * `--synthetic_records`: The number of records to generate for the synthetic workload.
-* `--synthetic_requests`: The number of requests to generate for the run phase of the synthetic workload.
+* `--synthetic_requests`: The number of requests to generate for the synthetic workload.
 * `--synthetic_dimensions`: The dimensionality of generated vectors.
 * `--synthetic_query_distribution`: The distribution of query/fetch IDs for synthetic proportional workloads.
 * `--synthetic_record_ratio`: The distribution of record vectors in space for synthetic proportional workloads.